craftcms/commerce/docs/transaction-model.md

 `refund` This transaction represents a refund of a payment.
 It is always the child transaction of either a `purchase` or `capture` transaction.
 You can not refund an authorization.

 ### amount

 The amount of the transaction.
 This amount is in the primary currency.

 ### paymentAmount

 The payment amount of the transaction, which is the amount sent and used when communicating with the payment gateway.
-This amount is in the currency of the order's payment currency.
+This amount is in the currency of the order’s payment currency.

 ### paymentRate

-This stores the currency conversion rate of the order's payment currency at the time payment was attempted.
+This stores the currency conversion rate of the order’s payment currency at the time payment was attempted.

 ### status

 The status of the transaction.
 Possible values are:

 `pending` The transaction is pending getting a `redirect`, `success` or `failed` status.

 `redirect` The initial transaction was registered successfully with the offsite gateway, and we have been told to redirect to the offsite gateway.
 This will be the status while the customer is on the gateways offsite page.